 Pros

-- Family gets to choose the caregiver
+- The family gets to choose the caregiver.

 - Flexibility in care arrangements: different types of care could be combined to lower costs, increase social interaction, or provide medical-type care – family help, adult day programs, privately-hired caregivers, agency caregivers, and home health care